ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

        *u-boot.bin* should be used and not *u-boot-spl.bin*

-Set MSS/SCP image path (mandatory only for A7K/8K/CN913x)
+Set MSS/SCP image path (mandatory only for A7K/8K/CN913x when MSS_SUPPORT=1)

     .. code:: shell